PaulMuniu/Microsoft-film-studios-data-analysis/README.md

 - Analyze the correlation between production budget and gross revenue.

 ## Data Understanding
-We gathered data from various sources, including Box Office Mojo, IMDb, and The Movie Database (TMDb).
+We gathered data from various sources, including Box Office Mojo, IMDb, The Numbers and The Movie Database (TMDb).
 In the folder `zippedData` are movie datasets from:

 * [Box Office Mojo](https://www.boxofficemojo.com/)